whitesource-ps/ws-bulk-report-generator/README.md

 ## Installation and Execution by pulling package from PyPi:
 1. Execute `pip install ws-bulk-report-generator`
+* **Note**:  If installing packages as a non-root be sure to include the path to the executables within the Operating System paths.
 2. Run report: `ws_bulk_report_generator -u <USER_KEY> -k <ORG_TOKEN> -r <REPORT_NAME> -s <REPORT_SCOPE>`
 * **Note**:  If installing packages as a non-root be sure to include the path to the executables within the Operating System paths.